5th Space Launch Squadron

 The United States Space Force's 5th Space Launch Squadron is a space launch unit located at Patrick Space Force Base, Florida.
-The 5th SLS is tasked with launch and support of the Evolved Expendable Launch Vehicles.
+The 5th SLS is tasked with launch and support of the National Security Space Launch, Evolved Expendable Launch Vehicles.

 History

-The 5th Space Launch Squadron was activated on 14 April 1994 at Cape Canaveral Air Force Station, Florida as part of the 45th Space Wing.
+The 5th Space Launch Squadron was activated on 14 April 1994 at Cape Canaveral Space Force Station, Florida as part of the Space Launch Delta 45, previously 45th Space Wing.
 The squadron conducted Titan IV booster launch operations, launching classified military payloads into orbit until it was inactivated in June 1998.

-The squadron was reactivated on 1 December 2003, and has supervised launched of commercial space boosters from Cape Canaveral since then.
+The squadron was reactivated on 1 December 2003, and provides launch site mission assurance for all National Security Space Launch mission and has supervised assembly, testing and launch of commercial space boosters from Cape Canaveral since then.